chainstack/docs/docs/subgraphs/manage-your-chainstack-subgraph.md

 For and changes to dedicated indexers, contact our support team....

 ## Import my existing subgraph from the hosted service -on hold?
+Hosted service is being sunset: https://thegraph.com/blog/sunsetting-hosted-service/ we have an import tool: https://github.com/chainstack/graph-tools

 <!--
 ## PRIVILIGES - on hold - Who else can view and access my subgraphs?